verbb/formie/docs/theming/custom-rendering.md

 See [reCAPTCHA](/integrations/captchas/recaptcha) for cookie-consent deferral with `initJs: false`.

 ### What's Not Covered
-Whilst we've covered the basics, there's still plenty left to address, such as different submit actions, multi-page navigation, save-and-resume flows, and payment-specific behavior.
+Whilst we've covered the basics, there's still plenty left to address, such as different submit actions, multi-page navigation, save-and-resume flows, and payment-specific behaviour.
 For more complete examples, consult the templates on [Formie's GitHub](https://github.com/verbb/formie/tree/craft-5/src/templates/_special/form-template).

 :::tip
 Check out the raw templates on [Formie's GitHub](https://github.com/verbb/formie/tree/craft-5/src/templates/_special/form-template) for the most up to date reference.